RogerSelwyn/O365-HomeAssistant/README.md

 `name` | `string` | `True` | The name of the sensor.

 ## Authentication
-_**NOTE:** The default authentication method has changed from version 3.2.0.
-The default is now to use the method which does not require access to your HA instance from the internet.
-If you previously did not set alt_auth_flow or had it set to False, please set alt_auth_method to True and remove alt_auth_flow from your config.
-This will only impact people re-authenticating._
+   _**NOTE:** As of version 3.2.0, the primary (default) and alternate authentication methods have essentially reversed.
+The primary (default) method now DOES NOT require direct access to your HA instance from the internet while the alternate method DOES require direct access.
+If you previously did NOT set alt_auth_flow or had it set to False, please set alt_auth_method to True and remove alt_auth_flow from your config.
+This will only be necessary upon re-authentication._

-### Default auth flow
+### Primary (default) authentication method
-After setting up configuration.yaml and restarting home assistant a persistent notification will be created.
+After setting up configuration.yaml and restarting Home Assistant, a persistent notification will be created.
 1. Click on this notification.
 2. Click the "Link O365 account" link.
-3. Login on the microsoft page.
+3. Login on the Microsoft page.
-4. Copy the url from the browser url bar.
+4. Copy the URL from the browser URL bar.
-5. Insert into the "Returned Url" field. and click Submit.
+5. Insert into the "Returned URL" field
-6. That's it.
+6. Click Submit.

-### Alt auth flow
+### Alternate authentication method
-This requires the *alt_auth_method* to be set to *True* and the redirect uri in your Azure app set to `https://<your_home_assistant_url_or_local_ip>/api/o365`.
-Note: if you use Nabu Casa for remote support, use that URL as the base.
+This requires the *alt_auth_method* to be set to *True* and the redirect uri in your Azure app set to `https://<your_home_assistant_url_or_local_ip>/api/o365` (Nabu Casa users should use `https://<NabuCasaBaseAddress>/api/o365` instead).

-After setting up configuration.yaml with the key set to _True_ and restarting home assistant a persisten notification will be created.
+After setting up configuration.yaml with the key set to _True_ and restarting Home Assistant a persistent notification will be created.
 1. Click on this notification.
 2. Click the "Link O365 account" link.
-3. Login on the microsoft page; when prompted, authorize the app you created
+3. Login on the Microsoft page; when prompted, authorize the app you created
 4. Close the window when the message "Success!
 This window can be closed" appears.
-5. That's it.

 ## Calendar configuration
-The integration uses an external o365_calendars_<account_name>.yaml file (or o365_calendars.yaml for secondary configuration method).
+The integration uses an external o365_calendars_<account_name>.yaml file (or o365_calendars.yaml for the secondary configuration format).
 ### example o365_calendar_<account_name>.yaml:
 ```yaml
 - cal_id: xxxx